mes-aides/ops/README.md

 Run `ansible-playbook -i ./inventories/vps.yaml synchronize.yaml` to create an exact copy of this repository in the folder `/opt/mes-aides/ops` of your server.

-### Update SSH access (non mandatory)

-To manage the access to the server through ssh, run the command `ansible-playbook -i ./inventories/vps.yaml ssh-access.yaml`.

-This will automatically allow all the users specified in the `github` section of the configuration to connect to the server with their respective private key used to identify to github.

-This will also add the public key currently used to connect to the server with Ansible.

-**Note that this command will erase any saved key in the `authorized_keys` file before adding new ones.
-You will need to run the bootstrap command again if you want to allow continuous deployment.**

 ### Bootstrap server stack

 Run the command `ansible-playbook -i ./inventories/vps.yaml bootstrap.yaml` in order to bootstrap the server basic configuration.